RuneWiki/Matrix3/README.md

 ## Running the server

+First - download the cache and place it under the Server project, inside a new folder `data/cache/`.
+You should see `data/cache/main_file_cache.dat2`.

 Make sure you open the server and the client folder in separate IntelliJ windows.
 They are separate projects.

 I kept the old batch scripts so they still work if you prefer that approach.